Game of Thrones already lost its greatest hero: Why I loved Oberyn Martell

 "I will be your champion," Oberyn says, the torch crackling in his hand.

-I whooped with joy as Tyrion is apparently saved and vengeance seems within Obeyn's grasp.
+I whooped with joy as Tyrion is apparently saved and vengeance seems within Oberyn's grasp.

 At the trial, a supremely cocky Oberyn knocks back a drink as he prepares to face The Mountain.